james-bowden/james-bowden.github.io/pages/poetry/jb_instantiation.md

 <hr>

 This was inspired by some Mary Oliver stuff, probably ["Sometimes"](https://www.best-poems.net/mary-oliver/sometimes.html) and ["Don’t Hesitate"](https://james-bowden.github.io/pages/poetry/mo_crumb) in particular.
 Also Clarice Lispector and this idea of the instant from *Agua Viva*.
 And David Foster Wallace's ["This Is Water"](https://www.youtube.com/watch?v=8CrOL-ydFMI).
 And Antonia.
 Also, the *No.* reminds me of Anne Sexton's ["Jesus Suckles"](https://james-bowden.github.io/pages/poetry/as_truck).

+Though this is up to interpretation and even I haven't fully decided how I shall read it, I suppose this poem is somewhat ekphrastic in that I'm sharing the moment of inception of my poem with you.
+I'm uncertain about the ordering, since the poem-seed comes at the very end, but obviously all of the other things happened before it anyway so I think I feel okay about it.